 Here are just two examples from popular ESPs.
 Aweber states in their Anti-Spam Policy that if you get caught sending to a purchased list, they will “immediately terminate your account”, but in some cases they also might “charge you money if your spamming causes any interruptions in [their] ability to service other customers”, and “pursue legal action against you”.
 Other ESPs are also dead serious about sending to purchased lists.
 MailChimp states in a knowledge base article that their “compliance team will suspend and investigate any account found sending unsolicited email.”
 The workaround that some use is send their email through less reputable ESPs, that allow purchased lists.
 These ESPs are already being watched by ISPs, due to their IPs lower reputation, so there’s a high chance the deliverability of your campaign will suffer greatly.

 Unsolicited email is annoying.
 When someone receives an unsolicited email from you, they will feel like you’re barging into their personal virtual space without their permission, and overall your business will appear unprofessional, if not shady.
 There’s a very low chance that someone that receives an unsolicited email from you will actually buy something from you.
 Reputation in the Internet world is very important.
 People might google your business and find complaints about your spamming among the results.
 Good luck removing that stain off your record.

 These are our top 5 reasons why using a purchased email list is never a good idea.
 So if you were thinking to purchase an email list, don't!
 Taking the time to build a list of subscribers who want to receive emails from you will always be the better choice.
+Knowing that your list is made up of recipients who want to hear from you, knowing that you have validated your emails online so that the list is clean, will bring you peace of mind!
 The time and effort you put in will have a better return, producing a list of subscribers that are engaged and excited to receive your content.